singh2010nidhi/Heart-Failure-Prediction-using-MSAzure/README.md

 To interact with deployed web service's API resources, we go to localhost:9000 and change URL on Swagger UI to http://localhost:8000/swagger.json.

-*Figure e : This is shown in the figure below*
+*Figure 22 : This is shown in the figure below*

 ![](images/Swagger.png)

-*Figure x : The screenshot below shows the HTTP API POST operation with the parameters being passed.*
+*Figure 23 : The screenshot below shows the HTTP API POST operation with the parameters being passed.*

 ![](images/Swagger_Parameters.png)

-*Figure y : The reponse received by the POST Operation*
+*Figure 24 : The reponse received by the POST Operation*

 ![](images/Swagger_Response.png)